pacokwon/obsidian-lds-scriptures-plugin/README.md

 ## Multiple Scripture Support

-The [standard works](https://www.churchofjesuschrist.org/study/manual/gospel-topics/standard-works?lang=eng), or the volumes of scripture officially accepted by the Church of Jesus Christ, Latter Day Saints, are available.
+The [standard works](https://www.churchofjesuschrist.org/study/manual/gospel-topics/standard-works?lang=eng), or the volumes of scripture officially accepted by the Church of Jesus Christ of Latter Day Saints are available.

 - Holy Bible (King James Version)
 - Book of Mormon